Manager’s Message – July 2022

 Stop the Spread of Invasive Mussels

-Summer is here.
-It is my favorite season and the time to get out on the lake to fish, water ski, or just enjoy a leisurely boat ride in the sun.
-If you take your boat out of the state, be careful before returning—the invasive quagga and zebra mussels are looking to hitchhike a ride to our pristine Idaho and Montana waterways.
+Summer is finally here!
+It is my favorite season and time to get out on the lake to fish, water ski or just enjoy a leisurely boat ride in the sun.
+If you take your boat out of the state, be careful before returning.
+Invasive quagga and zebra mussels are looking to hitchhike a ride to our pristine Idaho and Montana waterways.

-How do you keep those pesky creatures from moving in?
+How do you go about keeping those pesky creatures from moving in?
 Clean.
 Drain.
 Dry.
-Clean any visible mud, plants, or animals from your boat.
+Clean any visible mud, plants or animals from your boat.
 Drain all water from the motor, bilge, livewell, and other water-containing devices.
 Dry all areas of your boat and equipment.

-To protect our waterways, watercraft inspection station programs focus on inspecting boats as they come across the state line.
-Inspections are free, but the cost of letting mussels through is not.
-According to the Idaho Department of Agriculture, it would cost Idaho an estimated $100 million annually if an infestation occurs.
-Inspection stations in Idaho have already intercepted 22 boats in 2021 carrying the invasive mussels.
+To protect our waterways, the state has set up a watercraft inspection station program focused on inspecting boats from affected states as they come across the state line.
+Inspections are free, but the cost of mussels is not.
+According to the Idaho Department of Agriculture, the estimated cost to Idaho alone would be $100 million annually if attempts fail to prevent an infestation.
+Inspection stations in Idaho have already intercepted 23 boats in 2022 carrying invasive mussels.

 I hope you are enjoying your summer in the beautiful Inland Northwest!
 And remember: Clean.
 Drain.
 Dry.